 Welcome to the Ngabonziza Research Group

-Our Lab is in the Department of Physics & Astronomy at the Louisiana State University (LSU).
-Our research is at the interface of Condensed Matter Physics, Materials Science & Engineering Physics.
-We focus on the epitaxy of quantum materials and heterostructures; and the exploration of novel functionalities in quantum devices fabricated from thin films and heterostructures.
+Our lab is based in the Department of Physics & Astronomy at Louisiana State University (LSU), where our research lies at the intersection of Condensed Matter Physics, Materials Science, and Engineering Physics.
+We focus on the epitaxial growth of quantum materials and complex heterostructures, with particular emphasis on understanding and engineering emergent phenomena at the nanoscale.
+Using advanced thin-film synthesis techniques, we develop high-quality materials to explore novel functionalities in next-generation quantum devices.

 Assistant Professor of Physics – Louisiana State University